 2. Legitimate business interests

 In certain situations we collect and process your personal information for purposes that are in our legitimate organisational interests.
 However we only do this if there is no overriding prejudice to you by using your personal information in this way.
-We describe below (see How we use your personal information) all situations where we may use this basis for processing.
+We describe below (after point 4.) all situations where we may use this basis for processing.